 The three main interface we use for our project are SPI, PWM and UART.
 We use SPI interface microcontroller with the LCD.
 The microcontroller will act as the master and the LCD screen will act as the slave.
 The microcontroller will send information like what kind of drink is the machine making and the recipe of the drink to LCD to display.
 This interface has a maximum of 50 Mb/s and it’s adjustable, and the LCD we will be using operates in 1/16 duty cycle.
 We could be able to adjust the data rate of SPI to the actual needs.

 The PWM is used to control the stepper motor and the motor of linear actuator.
 Each motor can provide its full range of motion by modifying the duty cycle.
 For linear actuator needs to be operated at 100% duty cycle.
-For the stepper motor, L297 counts the pulse from the wave and step the stepper motor, so we duty cycle is irrelevant for its performance, and faster clock speed is essential.
-For our microcontroller microcontroller’s PWM clocks can be set at any divisor of the peripheral clock frequency via shift register setting, which also satisfies the needed constraint.
+For the stepper motor, L297 counts the pulse from the wave and step the stepper motor, so the duty cycle is irrelevant for its performance, and faster clock speed is essential.
+For our microcontroller’s PWM clocks can be set at any divisor of the peripheral clock frequency via shift register setting, which also satisfies the needed constraint.

 The Bluetooth module will require four UART signals from the microcontroller as well as one I/O pin for the active low reset [3].
-The Bluetooth module will also interface with the an Android application.
+The Bluetooth module will also interface with an Android application.
 The Bluetooth module we selected was RN4020 manufactured by Microchip and it has a max data rate of 1 Mbps which exceeds the normal UART protocol’s data rate.

 4.0 Sources Cited: